lifemapper/viz_client/README.md

 ## Development

-The build can be accessed locally on the development machine by loading the `sdm/index.html` file in a browser.
+The build can be accessed locally on the development machine by loading the `boom/index.html` file in a browser.
 By default, the app expects to find Lifemapper webservices on the same host.
-This can be overridden by add the file `sdm/sdmFlagsOverride.js` with the appropriate values.
+This can be overridden by add the file `boom/boomFlagsOverride.js` with the appropriate values.
 For example:

 ```
-var sdmFlags = {
+var boomFlags = {
     apiRoot: "http://yeti.lifemapper.org/api/v2/",
     minimumOccurrencePoints: 30,
     completedPollingSeconds: 5
 };
 ```

-Note: The `sdmFlagsOverride.js` is excluded from the generated tarball.
+Note: The `boomFlagsOverride.js` is excluded from the generated tarball.

 ## Deployment

-Unpack the generated `sdm.tar.gz` in the public html directory of the LM web server.
+Unpack the generated `boom.tar.gz` in the public html directory of the LM web server.